 Someone suffering from OCD should really speak with their doctor about formal treatment.
 Doctor appointments can take time though, so in the meantime, there are things that we can do from home to help manage OCD symptoms.

 Getting enough sleep is hugely important to manage stress, help the body to recover from exercise and a lot more.
 Humans generally require 7-8 hours of sleep in order to thrive, so if we know we aren’t getting enough sleep, this is a great place to start to help manage OCD symptoms and improve overall health.

 It can be frustrating to be going through treatment that just isn’t working.
 If you or a loved one is on a treatment plan that isn’t working, remember to engage in open discussions with healthcare providers!
 Recovery is possible, it might just take some trial and error to find what works.

 The Brain Charity also provides free counselling and psychotherapy – face to face, via video call or over the phone – to anyone with a neurological condition and their family members, friends or carers.
-To self-refer, fill out the form below and click here for more information.
+Click here for more information on how to self-refer for counselling at The Brain Charity.

 About the author

 Gabie Lazareff is a certified health coach, yoga teacher and freelance nutrition & wellness writer.
 After years of navigating the messy waters of mental health, her mission is to share her experiences and advice with others.